 There’s much to celebrate in Beaverton’s Highland neighborhood.
 Residents enjoy ample parks and nature areas, as well as close proximity to restaurants, shops and the Nike campus.
-From the Beaverton Transit Center, the Red and Blue MAX lines offer a 30-minute trip to downtown Portland.
-And the City of Beaverton has taken on the goals of cultural inclusion, public safety and long-term livability.
-Their progress has been noted by the National Civic League and Livability.com, which ranked Beaverton the No. 3 Best Place to Raise a Family.
+From the Beaverton Transit Center, the Red and Blue Max lines offer a 30-minute trip to downtown Portland.
+And the city of Beaverton has taken on the goals of cultural inclusion, public safety and long-term livability.
+Its progress has been noted by the National Civic League and livability.com, which ranked Beaverton the No. 3 Best Place to Raise a Family in the U.S.

-WHAT NEIGHBORS SAY: “We live in Hyland Hills [a subdivision in Highland] and have such a wonderful block of humans.
-Block parties, neighbor gatherings … we have soup nights where everyone brings a favorite.
-We gather at the bistro table in the front yard of Mr. Nader, our 80-year-old Iranian neighbor, on summer evenings, bringing the
+“We live in Hyland Hills and have such a wonderful block of humans.
+Block parties, neighbor gatherings … (pre-pandemic) we had soup nights where everyone brings a favorite.
+We’d gather at the bistro table in the front yard of Mr. Nader, our 80-year-old Iranian neighbor, on summer evenings, bringing the party to him.”

 — Carli Schultz, Highland resident and mom to an 11-year-old son.

 $552,000 Median home value in Highland

 $1,250 Median rent in Beaverton for a two-bedroom apartment

 - Don’t Miss UFO Fest in McMinnville - September 20, 2021

 - Family-Friendly Food Carts: Try Moore Food & Company - September 6, 2021

 - Speak Up for Families in Oregon: 3 Ways to Be Involved - August 31, 2021